rallyhealth/sbt-git-versioning/README.md

 ## Extra Identifiers

-To add an extra identifier like "-alpha" or "-rc1" or "-rally" it must be included it in the version directly by overriding the "version" setting directly.
+To add an extra identifier like "-alpha" or "-rc1" or "-rally", you must include it in the version directly by overriding the "version" setting.
 (There was a feature to add those separately but it has been removed because it was never used.
 Feel free to re-add it.)

 # SemVerPlugin